BTG Pactual hires former JPMorgan Brazil head Berquo, source says

-SAO PAULO (Reuters) - Grupo BTG Pactual SA, Brazil’s largest independent investment bank, hired Claudio Berquo from JPMorgan Chase & Co, where the seasoned dealmaker remained for about two decades, a source with direct knowledge of the situation said on Wednesday.
+SAO PAULO, Oct 2 (Reuters) - Grupo BTG Pactual SA , Brazil’s largest independent investment bank, hired Claudio Berquo from JPMorgan Chase & Co, where the seasoned dealmaker remained for about two decades, a source with direct knowledge of the situation said on Wednesday.

 Berquo will have a “strategic role” in BTG Pactual’s business, with no specific role being assigned to him, said the source, who declined to be identified because the plans are not public yet.
 The bank declined to comment.